Panah Ali Khan: Reign

 Adil Shah's murder in 1748 left Panah Ali virtually independent.
 He campaigned against the Five Melikdoms of Karabakh as part of his plan to solidify his rule in Karabakh.
 He forged an alliance with new Melik of Varanda, Melik Shahnazar II, who had recently killed his uncle or elder brother Hovsep and usurped rule.
 Melik Shahnazar II's daughter Hurizad was wed to Panah Ali's son Ibrahim Khalil and the melik swore fealty to the khan.
 The other meliks forged an alliance and raided Shahnazar's lands but couldn't take his fortress in Avetaranots.

 Taking advantage of the power vacuum in the region, Panah Ali campaigned to the west and south against the khanates of Nakhchivan and Karadagh, taking Tatev and Sisian from the former and Bargushat, Meghri and Göynük from the latter.
 He also conquered Ghapan and Zangezur from Ebrahim Afshar.
 To the north, he subdued the Kolani tribe living on the shores of the Tartar River.
 He also invited a part of the Kangarlu tribe from Nakhchivan as well as the Damirchi Hasanlu and Jinli tribes from Georgia to settle in his territory.
 This was also when Bayat Fortress was built as the khan's first residence.
 In a short period, external walls were constructed, ditches were dug out, and a bazaar, bath and mosque were built.
 Craftsmen from surrounding areas were resettled in the castle.
 Many residents of the area, especially craftsmen of the Tabriz district and Ardabil, moved to Bayat Fortress with their families.
 Panah Ali Khan's growing power faced resistance from the Khanate of Ganja, the Khanate of Shaki and from the remaining Melikdoms of Karabakh, as well as rival branches of the Javanshir clan.
 The struggle between the khan of Karabakh and Haji Chalabi Khan of Shaki, one of the most powerful rulers of the South Caucasus, started the same year.
 Haji Chalabi Khan, wishing to stop the growth of Panah Ali Khan's power, allied with Hajji Muhammad Ali Khan of Shirvan and surrounded the castle of Bayat.
 The allies unsuccessfully tried to capture the capital of the Karabakh Khanate for a month.
 The khans of Shaki and Shirvan withdrew, incurring huge casualties and failing to accomplish their mission.
-Haji Chalebi Khan said: "Until now Panah Khan was raw silver that was not minted.
+Hajji Chelebi Khan said: "Until now Panah Khan was raw silver that was not minted.
 We came, minted it, and returned."
-Another 19th century Karabakh historian, Mirza Yusif, renders the same line as: "Until now Panah Khan was merely gold, we came and minted a coin from that gold."
+Another 19th-century Karabakh historian, Mirza Yusuf, renders the same line as: "Until now Panah Khan was merely gold, we came and minted a coin from that gold."